 The printing quality is a bit lower than a professional print shop, but if you're happy with color prints from Staples, these are the same thing.
 We've loved her cards and think they're a beautiful option at a low price point.

-If you pick up in-store, then there's only one type of paper to use.
+If you pick it up in-store, then there's only one type of paper to use.
 But if you order online, there is an option to pay more for premium cardstock, which is thicker.
+Not that cards from Staples are NOT on photo paper.

-You can pick them up same day or next day in-store, so there's no shipping fee.
+You can pick them up the same day or the next day in-store, so there's no shipping fee.
 Plus they give you envelopes!

-There are Groupon deals to get 25, or 50, or 100 cards for 50% off, and it saves tons of money compared to other outlets or websites.
+There are Groupon deals to get 50, 100, or 200 cards for 50% off, and it saves tons of money compared to other outlets or websites.

 Bottom line cost for using the Groupon/Staples deal: